 Anyone who is dedicated to their sport or fitness will know that reaching your goals can be as much of a psychological challenge at it is a physical one — sometimes even more so.

 We’re celebrating those you who face adversity every day to stay forever fit.
 Because life-long dedication to tackle physical challenges day in, day out takes incredible strength and determination.

 To inspire you to keep going, we spoke to one woman who embodies this strength — both inside and out.
-This is CrossFit competitor, Emelye Dwyer’s story.
+This is functional fitness competitor, Emelye Dwyer’s story.